-So with that said, I’ll get right to the root of the topic.
+With that said, let’s get right to the root of the matter.
 Hair matters.
 Hair matters because it can be the difference between a good day or…a bad day.
 Most importantly though, it matters because your hair absolutely reflects the health of your body – internally and externally.
 There’s nothing better than a good hair day.
 So when we’re healthy inside and out, a glow naturally shines through in our hair and through our skin tone.
 All this healthy living channels self-confidence.

 As much as most of us would like to deny it, the health of our hair is a direct indication of how well we take care of ourselves regarding nutrition, stress and our mental wellbeing.